opeolluwa/filesync/README.md

 ## Description

-FIleSync is an wifi file-sharing application designed for Windows, Mac, and Linux operating systems.
+FIleSync is a wifi file-sharing application designed for Windows, Mac, and Linux operating systems.
 It allows users to transfer files seamlessly between PCs over WiFi without an internet connection.

 ## Getting Started